eclipse-packaging/packages/RELEASING.md

   - [ ] MANIFEST.MF
   - [ ] epp.website.xml
   - [ ] epp.product
-  - [ ] build.xml
   - [ ] p2.inf
+  - [ ] epp.p2.inf
   - [ ] `2020-12` -> `2021->03` part
   - [ ] `4.14` -> `4.15` part
-- [ ] rsync the downloads area to archive.eclipse.org and remove non-R downloads.
+- [ ] Archive old releases (two R releases should stay on download.eclipse.org) to archive.eclipse.org and remove non-R downloads.
-  - This can be done either through the web ui at https://download.eclipse.org/technology/epp/ or with the following steps: (**NOTE** as of 2022-06 I do this all from the web UI.
-Please file [helpdesk](https://gitlab.eclipse.org/eclipsefdn/helpdesk/-/issues/new) tickets to request new features to make it easier)
+  - This can be done through the web ui at https://download.eclipse.org/technology/epp/
-  - [ ] Remove the old M and RC builds with https://ci.eclipse.org/packaging/job/releng-delete-old-M-RC-downloads
-  - [ ] rsync the last release to the archives with https://ci.eclipse.org/packaging/job/releng-rsync-epp-downloads-to-archive
-  - [ ] Remove releases from download.eclipse.org by listing releases to delete and then running https://ci.eclipse.org/packaging/job/releng-remove-old-downloads (TODO create this job)

 **Steps for all Milestones and RCs:**

 - [ ] Check for bad links to Bugzilla (other things?) especially in `epp.website.xml`
-- [ ] Make sure any outstanding reviews are progressing - e.g. file IP logs, get PMC approval, etc.
+- [ ] Make sure any outstanding [reviews](https://projects.eclipse.org/projects/technology.packaging/governance) are progressing - e.g. create progress review, get PMC approval, etc.
-  - For 2022-03 there is no review planned, next review expected to be a progress review around 2022-06
+  - Annual progress review is normally done to line up with -06 release, e.g. 1 June
-- [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) is green<!-- or yellow (yellow means some files have failed to notarize which can be handled later on in this process)-->.
+- [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) is green.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.
 - [ ] Check that packages containing incubating projects have that information reflected in Help -> About dialog.
 See near the end of build output for report of check-incubating.sh script.
   - `-incubation` and ` (includes Incubating components)` are not used in packageMetaData anymore (See [Bug 564214](https://bugs.eclipse.org/bugs/show_bug.cgi?id=564214))
 - [ ] On RC1 check "new and noteworthy" version numbers - If any N&N are out of date, remove the N&N entries and notify the corresponding package maintainer.